NoaVidovic/stream-nbody-simulation/README.md

 ## Installation
 To run this code on your device, use `git clone` to download the code and within the downloaded directory run
 ```
-conda create --name venv --file requirements.txt
+conda env create -p venv -f environment.yml
 ```

-This will create a virtual Python environment with all the required packages.
-You can then run `jupyter notebook` to open the notebooks in this repository.
+You can then use `conda activate ./venv` to activate the environment and run `jupyter notebook` to open the notebooks in this repository.